ycsong1/cgcc_deep/README.md

 * Clark, K. and Manning, C. D. (2015), “Entity-centric coreference resolution with model stacking,” Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), 1405–1415.
 * Clark, K. and Manning, C. D. (2016), “Deep reinforcement learning for mention-ranking coreference models,” Proceedings of the 2016 Conference on EMNLP, 2256–2262.
 * Denis, F. and Baldridge, J. (2008), “Specialized models and ranking for coreference resolution,” Proceedings of the 2016 Conference on EMNLP, 660–669.
-* Devlin, J., Chang, M., Lee, K. and Toutanova, K. (2019), “BERT: Pre-training of deep bidirectional transformers for language under￾standing,” Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), 4171–4186.
+* Devlin, J., Chang, M., Lee, K. and Toutanova, K. (2019), “BERT: Pre-training of deep bidirectional transformers for language understanding,” Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), 4171–4186.
 * Durrett, G. and Klein, D. (2013), “Easy victories and uphill battles in coreference resolution,” Proceedings of the 2013 Conference on EMNLP, 1971–1982.
 * Fei, H., Li, X., Li, D., and Li, P. (2019), “End-to-end deep reinforcement learning based coreference resolution,” Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, 660–665.
-* Fernandes, E., Santos, C., and Milidi´u, R. (2012), “Latent structure perceptron with feature in￾duction for unrestricted coreference resolution,” Joint Conference on EMNLP and CoNLL – Shared Task, 41–48.
+* Fernandes, E., Santos, C., and Milidi´u, R. (2012), “Latent structure perceptron with feature induction for unrestricted coreference resolution,” Joint Conference on EMNLP and CoNLL – Shared Task, 41–48.
 * Li, H., Wang, A., Liu, Y., Tang, D., Lei, Z., and Li, W. (2019), “An Augmented Transformer Architecture for Natural Language Generation Tasks,” arXiv preprint arXiv:1910.13634v1.
 * Lu, Z., Du, P., and Nie, J. (2020), “VGCN-BERT: Augmenting BERT with Graph Embedding for Text Classification,” ECIR 2020: Advances in Information Retrieval, 369-382.
 * Jawahar, G., Sagot, B., and Seddah, D. (2019), “What does BERT learn about the structure of language?”
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, 3651-3657.